automium/automium/helm/SETUP.md

 ## Standalone Installation

-To setup the required components in a test environment we can use [k3s](https://github.com/rancher/k3s) instead of a full Kubernetes cluster, a single Consul server running in k3s and an example provisioner.
+To setup the required components in a test environment we can use [k3s](https://github.com/rancher/k3s) instead of a full Kubernetes cluster, a single Consul server running in k3s and the example provisioner.

 ### Kubernetes